NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models

-A range of techniques, from advanced signal processing to machine learning, have been employed for brainwave decoding.
-More recently, Large Brainwave Models (LBMs) offer strong generalization capabilities without relying on BCI task-specific data collection and model training.
-These models are typically trained using self-supervised masked learning: EEG signals are discretized into \emph{tokens}; and, during training, tokens are intentionally masked so that models learn to reconstruct them.
-However, reconstructing raw EEG signals remains a significant challenge due to their inherently noisy and complex nature.
-Tokenizers must effectively capture spatio-temporal patterns (e.g., location of recording electrodes, time and frequency) to convert them into meaningful token representations. \textit{Current tokenizers struggle to preserve the complete structural information (especially high frequency components) necessary for robust generative masked modeling.} The key to unlocking foundation-scale masked modeling for EEG lies in the tokenizer:
+A range of techniques, from advanced signal processing to deep learning, have been employed for biosignal decoding.
+More recently, foundation models trained with self-supervised masked learning have emerged as a powerful paradigm: signals are first discretized into \emph{tokens} by a tokenizer and during training, tokens are intentionally masked so that the model learns to reconstruct them.
+This approach has shown strong generalization capabilities without relying on task-specific data collection.
+However, the success of masked modeling relies heavily on tokenizer quality.
+Tokenizers must effectively capture spatio-temporal patterns to convert continuous signals into meaningful discrete representations while enabling faithful reconstruction. \textbf{Current tokenizers struggle to preserve complete structural information, especially high-frequency components, necessary for robust generative masked modeling.} The key to unlocking foundation-scale masked modeling for biosignals lies in the tokenizer:

-In this work, we introduce \sys, an efficient and scalable LBM architecture.
-The main contribution of this work is its state-of-the-art tokenizer that:

-\begin{myenumerate} \item captures multi-scale frequency features by applying temporal convolutions with varying kernel sizes; \item encodes hierarchical representations in Residual Vector Quantization (RVQ) codebooks, one per frequency scale, enabling us to capture the complex patterns necessary for high-fidelity signal reconstruction in 32 codebooks ($2^{32}$ parameters); \item employs a training procedure grounded in strong signal processing principles that captures both amplitude and wrapped phase information of the EEG signal via sine and cosine representations. \end{myenumerate}

-We evaluate the efficacy of our tokenizer by comparing \sys with state-of-the-art LBMs. \sys achieves up to 15\% higher accuracy on four BCI classification tasks, demonstrating the effectiveness of codebook-based modeling when codebooks faithfully reconstruct brain signals.